Yekuuun/SharpAPI/README.md

 ```

-**SharpAPI** is a simple and easy-to-use pre-built ASP.NET Core web API using clean architecture.
-Unlike other base clean architecture projects, I've decided to develop additional features to help you build fast and robust web APIs using .NET 8.
+**SharpAPI** is a simple and easy-to-use pre-built ASP.NET Core web API using .NET8 & additionnal cool features.

 This project includes a base user service application for managing users.